-Paul's best-known collection of letters is, of course, found in the canonical edition of the New Testament.
-We do not need to go into the different position of Paul's letters in the various Bible manuscripts here, because it has already been addressed above.
-Consequently, we will focus here on the different number, cut and position of the letters within this one of four New Testament sub-collections and then examine how the Pauline letters existed outside the canonical collection.
+Paul’s best-known collection of letters is, of course, found in the canonical edition of the New Testament.
+We do not need to go into the different placements of Paul’s letters in the various Bible manuscripts here, as this has already been addressed above.
+Rather, here we will focus on the different number, cut, and position of the letters within this one of the four New Testament sub-collections, to then examine how the Pauline letters existed outside the canonical collection.

-In the New Testament we find the fourteen Pauline epistles that have already been listed here, namely the seven authentic ones widely recognised in today's research, then the three Deuteropaulines, the Pastoral Epistles and finally the Epistle to the Hebrews, which does not have Paul's name as sender.
-The order in which these letters appear in the New Testament is already found in the large codices of the full Bibles of the 4th and 5th centuries: Rom, 1-2Cor, Gal, Eph, Phil, Col, 1-2Thess, 1-2Tim, Tit, Phlm, Heb.
+In the New Testament we find the fourteen Pauline epistles just listed, namely the seven that are widely recognized as authentic by contemporary research, plus the three Deuteropaulines, the Pastoral Epistles, and finally the Epistle to the Hebrews, which does not bear Paul’s name as a sender.
+The order in which these letters appear in the New Testament is already found in the complete Bible codices of the 4th and 5th centuries, and is as follows: Rom, 1-2Cor, Gal, Eph, Phil, Col, 1-2Thess, 1-2Tim, Tit, Phlm, Heb.

-An older collection of Pauline letters is attested for the time before the middle of the 2nd century for the Pauline collector and possibly editor Markion of Sinope, namely by two authors: Epiphanius of Salamis from the 4th century and Tertullian of Carthage from the beginning of the 3rd century.
-It is further supported by two other witnesses, the first known as the commentator on the Syriac New Testament, Ephräm the Syrian, who is often used in research for testifying to Markionite readings of the Gospel of Luke and the Pauline Epistles, and another Syriac witness, the Canon or Catalogus Sinaiticus from around 400, which is a "mixture between the arrangement like that of Markion, of the prologues for the first four epistles and an arrangement more like that of our Greek manuscripts for the rest of the epistles".
+An older collection of Pauline letters is attested for the time before the middle of the 2nd century for the Pauline collector and possibly editor Marcion of Sinope, namely by two authors: Epiphanius of Salamis from the 4th century and Tertullian of Carthage from the beginning of the 3rd century.
+It is further supported by two other witnesses, the first known as the commentator on the Syriac New Testament, Ephrem the Syrian, who is often used in research for testifying to Marcionite readings of the Gospel of Luke and the Pauline Epistles, and another Syriac witness, the Canon or Catalogus Sinaiticus from around 400 CE, which is a “mixture between an arrangement resembling that of Marcion for the prologues of the first four epistles, and an arrangement more like that of our Greek manuscripts for the rest of the epistles.”

-The main witnesses for this older collection of Markion give the following arrangement of the letters:
+The main witnesses for this older collection of Marcion give the following arrangement of the letters: